-Making history at the Academy Awards: Five takeaways from the 2025 Oscars
+Making history at the Oscars 2025: Five takeaways from the Academy Awards

 Here are five major themes that emerged from tonight’s Oscar awards.

-No Other Land sends powerful message about ethnic cleansing
+No Other Land’s powerful message about ethnic cleansing

 One of the biggest surprises of the night came in the competitive Best Documentary Feature category, when the film No Other Land was named the winner.

-The film chronicles the destruction of the West Bank town of Masafer Yatta, where one of the film’s directors, Basel Adra, is from.
+The film chronicles the destruction of the Palestinian hamlets of Masafer Yatta in the occupied West Bank, where one of the film’s directors, Basel Adra, is from.

-Adra teamed up with Israeli journalist Yuval Abraham to capture the violent attacks Israeli settlers launch on Masafer Yatta, pushing its Palestinian residents from their homes and burning structures to the ground.
+Adra teamed up with Israeli journalist Yuval Abraham to capture the violent attacks that Israeli settlers launch on Masafer Yatta, pushing its Palestinian residents from their homes and burning structures to the ground.

 The film also captures the growing — but sometimes tense — friendship between Adra and Abraham, as they navigate the restrictions Palestinians in the West Bank face.

-Despite the film racking up accolades at film festivals around the world, no distributor stepped forward to give the documentary a wide release in the US.
+Despite the film racking up accolades at film festivals around the world, no distributor stepped forward to give the documentary a wide release in the United States.
 To qualify for Sunday’s Oscars, the filmmakers had to arrange a one-week screening at New York’s Lincoln Center.

 But the filmmakers did not focus on those hurdles when they took the Oscar stage to accept their prize.
 Instead, they kept their remarks centred on the continuing death and destruction Palestinians face in Gaza and the West Bank.

 “ About two months ago, I became a father,” Adra told the audience.